SINTEF/dlite/examples/TEM_data/README.md

 Background
 ----------
 This example is about studying an Al-Mg-Si aluminium alloy using transition electron microscopy (TEM).
 The aim of such studies is to understand how the alloy composition and heat treatment influences the microstructure and how the microstructure in turn influences the alloy properties.
-Based such understanding, new alloys with improved or tailored properties can be developed.
+Based on such understanding, new alloys with improved or tailored properties can be developed.

 In this very simple example, we will look at a single Al-Mg-Si alloy at two conditions, after exposing it for two different heat treatments.